 Prairie Creek is a 14,000 acre sanctuary of old growth coast redwood set aside as a state park in the 1920s.
 Managed cooperatively by the National Park Service and California State Parks, it is 50 miles north of Eureka and 25 miles south of Crescent City on Newton B. Drury Scenic Parkway off Highway 101.
 Phone (707) 464-6101 ext.
 5301 for more information.

 Gold Bluffs Beach Campground: This small campground features accessible sites on hard packed dirt and gravel.
 Accessible combination restrooms with showers are available.
+Restroom/shower parking is paved; however the route to the restroom is on hard packed dirt and gravel.

 Big Tree Trail: 0.16mile.
 Trailhead is on Newton B. Drury Parkway 1/8 mile north of the Big Tree parking area.
 Roadside parking only.